YuliaVK/Data-Analytics/EDA/README.md

 <a id="ch2"></a>
 # EDA Definition and Steps

-Exploratory Data Analysis (EDA) is a versatile data analysis tool that can help us better understand the relationships between data set variables.
-This can often be done through data visualization methods.
+Exploratory Data Analysis (EDA) is a versatile data analysis tool that can help us better understand the relationships between dataset variables.
+This can often be done through data visualisation methods.
 This makes it easier to discover patterns, spot anomalies, test a hypothesis, or check assumptions.

-The process of data analysis involves organizing and summarizing the raw data, discovering important features and patterns in the data, and interpreting the findings.
+The process of data analysis involves organising and summarising the raw data, discovering important features and patterns in the data, and interpreting the findings.

 Some outcomes of EDA:

 - Extracting averages, mean, minimum, and maximum values can help us better understand variables.
 - We can use the data to identify obvious potenital errors, outliers, and missing values.
-- Identify patterns in data by visualizing it in graphs.
+- Identify patterns in data by visualising it in graphs.
 For example, box plots, scatter plots, and histograms can help us see patterns in the data.

 In this summary, I will focus on the steps of EDA.
 I will explain what each step is and what it involves.: